bobbyjayy/Arch-On-Mac/README.md

 # Arch-On-Mac
-My installation of Arch on a macbook and dotfiles.
+My rundown on installing Arch on my Macbook Air 2013